Thengapattanam: History

 The Dutch again attacked thengapattinam, when it became part of ‘venad’ under the rule of marthanda varma maharaja. during this battle fought to chase out the Dutch, many Muslims lost their lives.

 The ‘kuntadipattan paarai’ which came under the heavy attack of the Dutch cannons stand out to be a ‘living memorial’ today.
 Later, due to the ‘Tamil nadu liberation movement’ this part was annexed to Tamil Nadu in 1956.

-It is worth mentioning here that the famous raja kesavadas, the then divan of the king Rama varma of travancore was brought up in his youth in the well known ‘puthen veedu" here.
+Raja Kesavadas, the then divan of the king Rama Varma of Travancore, was brought up in his youth in the "puthen veedu" here.

 Geography

 Topography

 Thengapattanam is located in the South western coast of India bordering the Arabian Sea to the west, Western Ghats to the north, and vast fertile plains with intermittent Rocky hills to the east.
 The town is 11 km into the Tamil Nadu border from Kerala.
 The Kerala state capital Thiruvananthapuram is 45 km away from here, whereas Nagercoil is 35 km away.
 It shares borders with Erayumanthurai, and Amsi villages on either side.
 The mean elevation of the town is 9 ft with the highest point Chentapalli Rock being 50 ft high above sea level.
 The Thamirabarani River wraps around most parts of the Kanyakumari district and becomes Kuzhithurai River before reaching Thengapattanam Estuary.

 The AVM Canal (Anantha Victoria Marthandam Canal) commissioned by Marthanda Varma Maharaja in the 1860s to facilitate smooth trade, and navigation, passes through this town, the waterway lost its signiface and consequently had to cess operation in the 1980s following the establishment of roadways, unmitigated moderation, and unlawful encroachments adjoining the canal.
 The Canal, while it functioned, merged with Thamirabarani River River at Thengapattanam, and formed a basin known as Valiyar.
 The development project mooted to revive AVM Canal Waterways would link Thengapattanam with Kanyakumari in the east and Kasargode in the north-west in Kerala, when it becomes operational.